CongducPham/LowCostLoRaGw/Arduino/README.md

 - Ideetron Nexus (which is an ATmega328P at 3.3v, select as Arduino Mini in IDE)
 - Adafruit Feather32u4 and FeatherM0
 - Expressif ESP8266 (only the **`Arduino_LoRa_Simple_temp`** has been modified to support the ESP8266)
+- Expressif ESP32 (tested but support is not integrated into library, so you need to change the CS pin according to your board model)

 **Uno/MEGA form factor**